 Her directorial work includes the tragi-comic absurdist short A Dog’s Story, the penultimate episode of Freeform’s Switched at Birth, a series of humorous PSAs for the LA Regional Food Bank, art and music videos.
 During the Covid-19 stay-at-home orders, Jill directed two full length virtual concerts for the 130 member Angel City Chorale, filming both in-person and remotely.

-As an editor, Jill has crafted 76 hours of prime-time television on shows including How to Get Away with Murder, Lucifer, Pretty Little Liars, Switched at Birth, Undercovers, and The Division.
-She has also edited independent features, music videos, and documentary shorts.
+As an editor, Jill has crafted over 80 hours of prime-time television as well as several independent features, music videos, and shorts.
+Her television credits include Big Sky, Ordinary Joe, Creepshow, Party of Five, How to Get Away with Murder, Lucifer, Pretty Little Liars, Switched at Birth, Undercovers, and Hollywood Heights, and The Division.